-In 1983 a Hong Kong native went to work in Canton–Guangzhou–for two years.
-Her position as interpreter and office manager left her caught between the Western, Hong Kong side and the Chinese side.
-Thirty years later we can still learn from her attempts to straddle the cultural divide, as well as the effect living in a different culture had on her.
+In 1986 Hong Kong was reported to have more McDonald’s outlets per square mile than any other place in the world.
+In one of them Mary, a quiet woman in her thirties, talked about the two years she spent on the mainland working for two different companies.
+Thirty years after her arrival in China, we can still learn from her attempts to straddle the cultural divide, as well as the effect living in a different culture had on her.
 She has a great sense of humor.